dragon-dune/dragon-dune/README.md

 The ancient Elves have vast arcane knowledge, but they will need to be clever to turn knowledge into gain.

-Start With: 10 Gold, 1 artifact.
+Start With: 10 Gold, 1 Artifact.

-Starting Tokens: 10 tokens in 5c.
+Starting units: 10 units in 5★.

 Special: